 This is a lot to digest and in my attempt to keep this article smaller than a novel, I’ll lay it out with brevity.
 However, it is worth noting that there are teachers, like the current head of the United Pentecostal Church, International., movement, David K. Bernard believes women who wear makeup or who cut their hair are likened to whores, or harlots.
 Tells you where this is going…What the likes of David K. Bernard ignore is;

 - Paul was teaching about public service in prayer and prophesying, I.e. Church/Synagogue.

 - Paul was teaching about honoring headship, which to the wife was her husband, and to the man, Christ.

 - Paul relates the custom of shame, which was to have one’s hair cut off completely, to have your head shaved bald.
 This was done to women caught in adultery and taken as slaves after a war.

 Out of Context: Women Cutting their own Hair

-What is obviously in error about the out of context way in which fundamentalists have taken this Scripture, is that they apply it to the women cutting her own hair for style.
+What is obviously in error about the out-of-context way in which fundamentalists have taken this Scripture, is that they apply it to the woman cutting her own hair for style.
 For instance, in my old Pentecostal denomination, a woman who even touches her hair with scissors, or any cutting device, or even burning it off with a curling iron, dishonored her head, her husband, and God, and made herself out to be a harlot.
 Thus, she would be lost to hell, breaking the commands of Holiness.
-She couldn’t be saved while she had cut hair.
+She couldn’t be saved while she had cut her hair.